-The master-of-science degree in Communication Sciences and Disorders (CSD) prepares students to become fully licensed speech language pathologists, clinicians and/or supervisors in healthcare and education settings.
+The master-of-science degree in Communication Sciences and Disorders (CSD) prepares students to become fully credentialed and licensed speech language pathologists, clinicians and/or supervisors in healthcare and education settings.

 Through skillful modeling and leadership, and highly individualized instruction, students develop the necessary professional competencies to: